 3. Optimize your customer experience and secure more reviews

 Reviews matter.
-From SEO to projected conversion rates, studies definitely show that an abundance of positive reviews are closely related to the success of a business.
+From SEO to projected conversion rates, studies definitively show that an abundance of positive reviews are closely related to the success of a business.
 Now with online searches peaking, reviews have an even greater impact.
 The best way to secure good reviews is to simply provide customers with a positive experience.
 With the dominance of the pandemic, however, there are new things that customers are seeking in a positive experience.

 Create an environment that inspires consumer confidence and communicates that your business is proactive and considerate of your customer’s safety.
 Thoughtful safety measures like special partitions, open windows, air filters and hand sanitizer placed near the entrance and restrooms will go a long way in creating a good experience.
 Not only will these measures offer enhanced safety for your customers and employees, but it will also help improve the experience of your customers and inevitably lead to more positive reviews.

 Delivery and takeout will almost certainly play a part in any successful business plan this coming winter.
 Consider adjusting your menu and your packaging to ensure that your customers will have a positive experience.
 Make sure that the food you offer on your takeout and delivery menu will hold up for at least 20-30 minutes in a to go container.
 Look into investing in higher quality packaging to improve the taste and presentation of these delivery and takeout orders as well.
 Don’t forget to update your customers through your website and social channels as you make these improvements.

 Finally, don’t leave things to chance.
 Remind customers to check you out on your online business pages, especially your Yelp page.
 Just be sure to tread lightly in order to stay in line with Yelp’s strict guidelines!